 Kent has more than 10 years of managed care experience and 25 years total of financial and accounting experience.
 Kent began his professional career with a regional CPA firm.
 He then spent seven years at the corporate headquarters of a national retail company, holding a variety of finance positions.
 Before joining CMFHP, his previous healthcare experience included five years as plan controller for Coventry Health Care in Wichita, Kansas.
 Kent is a CPA and graduated from Wichita State University with a Bachelors of Business Administration degree, with an emphasis in Accounting and Economics.

 Candace was a certified asthma educator (AE-C) and has over 20 years of experience as a registered respiratory therapist (RRT) and in managed care.
 During the last 13 years, she has led a number of guideline-based initiatives for improving childhood asthma diagnosis and management at the primary care level.
 This has involved coaching community-based providers and their staff on integrating the use of the NHLBI guidelines into their routine workflow to deliver consistent, quality asthma care.

-She is currently the Director of Care Integration for the Patient Centered Medical Home Implementation initiative of Children’s Mercy Integrated Care Solutions*.
+She is currently the Director of Medical Home Integration for Children’s Mercy.
 In this role, her focus includes working with the primary care practices to make positive changes in their care and practice management processes to improve patient outcomes.
 Candace has extensive, direct personal contact with over 30 community-based practices.

 *Children’s Mercy Family Health Partners was sold in 2012.
 Children’s Mercy Pediatric Care Network (CMPCN) was formed and began operations by contracting with